You are trying to drop a space running onspaces -d but an error is returned:

 - Drop user created tables that still exist in the dbspace.
 Then drop the dbspace.

-- If only TBLSPACE and FREE entries remain in the dbspace then drop the dbspace instead of trying to drop individual chunks.
-You cannot drop chunks with TBLSPACE entries but you can drop a dbspace that has only TBLSPACE and FREE entries.
+- If only TBLSPACE and FREE entries remain in the dbspace ( across all chunks ) then drop the dbspace instead of trying to drop individual chunks.
+You cannot drop chunks which contain only TBLSPACE and FREE entries.
+This would drop some of the table extents for the TBLSPACE essentially corrupting it, this is not allowed and why the error would be returned trying to drop an empty chunk.

 How to determine which tables have byte or text (blob) data stored in a blobspace.